kwongit/kwongit/README.md

 I'm a versatile Quality Assurance Automation Engineer with a robust background in Quality Assurance and Web Development.

 Experience includes being a Quality Assurance Engineer / Web Developer, honing skills across the development lifecycle, from testing and automation to web development.
 At Indeed, played a key role in improving code coverage and streamlining testing processes.
-More recently, at Terra Watts, developed interactive landing pages for seed funding round.
+More recently, at Terra Watts, rebuilt and redesigned a landing page for a green-tech startup, helping them secure VC seed funding.

 Feel free to explore my [portfolio](https://kwongit.github.io/) to see more of my work.
 Let's connect on [LinkedIn](https://www.linkedin.com/in/kevinwon30/)!